-In the previous section, we considered the classification of an image d_x as a process of retrieving the most similar ones in the training set Tr and then applying a kNN classification technique in order to predict the class of d_x .
+In the previous section, we considered the classification of an image $d_x$ as a process of retrieving the most similar ones in the training set Tr and then applying a kNN classification technique in order to predict the class of $d_x$ .

 In this section, we propose a new approach that first assigns a label to each local feature of an image.
 The label of the image is then assigned by analyzing the labels and confidences of its local features.

-This approach has the advantage that any access method for similarity search in metric spaces (Zezula et al., 2006) can be used to speed-up classification.

-The proposed Local Feature Based Image Classifiers classify an image d_x in two steps:
+This approach has the advantage that any access method for similarity search in metric spaces [18] can be used to speed-up classification.
+The proposed Local Feature Based Image Classifiers classify an image $d_x$ in two steps:

-- 1. first each local feature p_x belonging to d_x is classified considering the local features of the images in Tr; - 2. second the whole image is classified considering the class assigned to each local feature and the confidence of the classification.
+- 1. first each local feature $p_x$ belonging to $d_x$ is classified considering the local features of the images in Tr; - 2. second the whole image is classified considering the class assigned to each local feature and the confidence of the classification.